Olivier C. Gagné

 Phone: +1 (202) 478-8958

-Outside of science, I can be found climbing, playing tennis, scuba diving, skydiving, or wild camping.
+Outside of science, I can be found climbing, skydiving, playing tennis, or adventuring in the great outdoors.

 Research themes at-a-glance

-Atomistic modeling of semiconductor doping and quantitative evaluation of dopant viability
+Atomistic modeling of semiconductor doping via foreign ions

-Exploratory synthesis of bulk and trace/minor element inorganic materials, with particular emphasis on the design of environmentally-friendly energy materials and power electronics
+Exploratory synthesis of bulk and trace/minor element inorganic materials, with particular emphasis on the design of eco-friendly energy materials and power electronics

 Systematic description of chemical bonding behavior for inorganic compounds